 This methodology applies to non-federal U.S. forestlands that are able to document 1) clear land title or timber rights and 2) offsets title.
-Projects must also meet all other requirements of the American Carbon Registry Program.
+Projects must also meet all other requirements of the ACR Standard and ACR Forest Carbon Project Standard.

 The methodology applies to lands subject to timber harvesting activities held by entities owning or controlling timber rights on forestland under an existing forest management plan.
 All ownerships must provide evidence of existing and on-going forest management.
 For Private Industrial and Tribal ownerships, management plans must have the primary objective of engaging in timber harvest activities.
-For Private Industrial & Tribal ownerships evidence must include records from recent timber sales conducted by the entity within the previous 10 year period, long-term management plans prepared by forestry professionals, or other work plans for forest management activities conducted with the primary objective to engage in timber sales activities.
+For Private Industrial and Tribal ownerships, evidence must include records from recent timber sales conducted by the entity within the previous 10-year period, or long-term management plans prepared by forestry professionals, or other work plans for forest management activities conducted with the primary objective to engage in timber sales activities.
 All other ownerships in Table 1 must have a forest management plan that includes legally permissible options for timber harvesting.

 Proponents must use the U.S. Forest Service Forest Inventory & Analysis Program definition to demonstrate the project area meets the definition of Forestland conditions.
-Forestland is defined as land at least 10 percent stocked by forest trees of any size, or formerly having such tree cover, and not currently developed for non-forest uses.
+Forestland is defined as land at least 10 percent stocked by forest trees of any size, and not currently developed for non-forest uses.